 Gratitude is the core of a customer-focused culture of communication.
-Being grateful is an opportunity for you to acknowledge how a donor feels about giving, not about the gift itself.
+Being grateful is an opportunity for you to acknowledge how an individual feels about how they have contributed to something you care about, not about the gift itself.

 Whenever there is a transfer of trust between donors and charities or buyers and sellers, the exchange of money is the validation of that trust.
 Gratitude acknowledges that you've received that trust, and will be a responsible steward of it.

 A generous friend belongs to a giving club.
 A giving club is a like-minded group that meets quarterly to hear brief presentations from three nominated charities.
 It’s not only an opportunity to be philanthropic; it’s a social event.